Policy and funding

 In 2022, we will be generating further insights into foreign direct investment in R&D, as well as conducting reviews of facilities and innovation centres.

 The UK consultation has now closed, but if you would like to be kept updated on opportunities to contribute as the blueprint develops, please contact [email protected].

-The consultation period in Ireland began on 15 September, with a first output expected to be published in the spring of 2023.
+The consultation period in Ireland began on 15 September 2022, with a first output expected to be published late 2023.

 Following community consultation between April and July 2022, we have published an initial version of the UK blueprint (autumn 2022).
 This focuses on the highest priority actions identified in consultation with the community.